-The main telescope at the Union College Observatory is a 20" (0.5m) Ritchey-Cretien Reflector from OGS (Optical Guidance Systems).
+The main telescope at the Union College Observatory is a 20" (0.5m) Ritchey-Chretien Reflector from Optical Guidance Systems (OGS).
 It is housed in a 14' Ash Dome on the roof of the Olin Science Center.
-We have an SBIG STXL 11002 CCD camera (4008x2672 9u pixels), having retired our previous CCDs: Apogee AP7 (511x512 24 u pixels, back-illuminated) and an AP8 (1024x1024 24u pixels).
-The field of view in the AP7 is about 10' with 1.2" pixels.
-The FOV in the STXL is 6 times as large (the axes being 2 and 3 times that dimension, as the chip is rectangular).
-We also have an optomechanics 10c spectrograph, normally combined with the AP7 camera.
+We have an SBIG STXL 11002 CCD camera (4008x2672 9u pixels), with guiding, 8-slot (2" round) filter wheel and AO-X adaptive optics unit.
+The FOV in the STXL is 6 times as large (the axes being 2 and 3 times that dimension, as the chip is rectangular) as we had in the previous AP7 camera.
 For planetary work, we have two video cameras with CMOS detectors: an Orion StarShoot Planetary Imager & Autoguider, and an Imaging Source B&W camera.

 The observatory is controlled by TheSky X Pro including Bisque TCS.
 The CCD is operated with The SkyX Camera add-on software, with pointing directly from TSX.
 A new RoboFocus motor controls focusing by moving the secondary mirror, and can be accessed using the RoboFocus software or directly by the Sky X. A 2" focuser is used for visual observing and mounting Nikon DSLRs.
 Once images are obtained, they are processed using AstroImageJ.

 Union College also operates a rooftop Very Small Radio Telescope ("VSRT", a single dish) and a VSRTI table-top radio interferometer.
 These telescopes are regularly used by students of the AST 240 Radio Astronomy course.